MadameElfarran/Polychromatic-Toast/README.md

 Such an odd name choice, why did ya pick it o' estranged modpack developer?

 > *it came to me in a dream...*
-It was actually an idea I had for an item to add to my modded singlplayer world.
+It was actually an idea I had for an item to add to my modded singleplayer world.
 I like the idea of a piece of toast made of different colors which then inspired me to make this pack. 🍞